 Psoriasis is a condition that causes the body to produce new skin cells faster than usual.
 This causes thickening, scaling, and redness of the skin, along with severe itching.
-Psoriasis affects around 2% of the total population in the United States and can occur at any age and any skin type.
+The condition affects around 2% of the total population in the United States and can occur at any age and any skin type.

 While psoriasis is not curable, it is treatable and there are many options available.
-Patients with psoriasis are largely able to control their symptoms and go on to have healthy, comfortable, and clear looking skin.
+Patients are largely able to control their symptoms and go on to have healthy, comfortable, and clear looking skin.